UCF/Athena-Framework/_docs/getting-started/build-tools.md

 ### Including _just_ Athena variables and mixins in your project

 If you want to keep Athena contained to an individual file, but still have access to its variables and mixins, you'll need to import Athena's variable and mixin files into your stylesheet individually.
-Remember to also import variables and mixins from Athena's import of Bootstrap:

 {% highlight scss %}
 // Project-specific variables